 Nebraska Revised Statute 70-1003

-(2) The board shall meet promptly after its members have been appointed.
-They shall elect from their members a chairperson and a vice-chairperson.
+(3) The board shall elect from their members a chairperson and a vice-chairperson.
 Decisions of the board shall require the approval of a majority of the members of the board.

 (a) The assessments for the fiscal year imposed pursuant to section 70-1020;